ibmArtifacts/custom-jwt-invoke/README.md

 # User-Defined Policy (UDP / Custom Policy): custom-jwt-invoke
 This UDP is to provide an APIC API to call the backend with a JWT, rather than just Username/Password on the Invoke policy.
 For versions of APIC v10.x
+More details about user-defined policies (aka custom policies) may be found in the [IBM API Connect documentation: User-defined policies](https://www.ibm.com/docs/en/api-connect/10.0.5.x_lts?topic=constructs-user-defined-policies).

 ## Problem Description
-Today, there's only a basical authentication call from the APIC Invoke Policy to target systems.
+Today, there's only a basic authentication call from the APIC Invoke Policy to target systems.

 ![image](https://user-images.githubusercontent.com/66093865/162876312-c5b0e20d-9569-4e20-9fe6-2fd8243d4bbf.png)